-Weather Observers of all ages are needed to study weather in your backyard.
-We need volunteers to provide data in order to study these conditions.
+Weather Observers of all ages are needed to study weather right in your backyard.
+Your observations will help Meteorologists study local weather trends.

 It only takes a few minutes each morning.

-Sign up today, take training online, then purchase a rain gauge (specific model needed for CoCoRaHS).
+Sign up today, take training online, purchase a rain gauge (specific model needed for CoCoRaHS).

 Learn more and sign up today at ...